sakul987/wg-container/README.md

 # Multi mode
 If you want to have multiple vpn connections open at the same time, use multi mode by setting the -m flag.
 When you start a connection with up and set the -m flag, you can execute a command in this connection by using -m <servername>.
 If you created a "normal" connection without -m, you can also just execute a command without specifying the server like before.

+Important: the server name should not be longer than 13(?) chars, otherwise you will get an error.

 Example:

 ```/path/to/wg-container up -m wg-us-01 firefox```